NREL/HPC/applications/spark/README.md

 The scripts in this directory create ephemeral Apache Spark clusters on HPC compute nodes.

 ## Prerequisites
 The scripts require the Spark software to be installed in a Singularity container.
-The `docker` directory includes a `Dockerfile` that builds an image derived from the base Apache image.
-The file has instructions on how to convert the Docker image to Singularity.
+The `docker/python` directory includes a `Dockerfile` that builds an image derived from the base Apache Spark Python image.
+(Apache has other images for Scala and R.) The file has instructions on how to convert the Docker image to Singularity.

 A Singularity image with Spark 3.3 and Python 3.9 is stored on Eagle at `/scratch/dthom/containers/spark.sif`.
 This image includes `jupyter` to empower workflows in